boomerang-io/architecture/flow/specifications/Workflows.md

 ## Summary

-Activity allows end users to search and view an overview of activities by a combination of: Team, Workflow, and Labels.
+The activitiy allows end users to search and view an overview of activities by a combination of: Team, Workflow, and Labels.
 You can also view the detailed execution of a particular activity, allowing end users to view task level execution, logs, results as well as the workflow level exeuction and results.

 ## Background